nadcharin/Thesis/README.md

 	- RP_RECON_SCALED: the default RP method with back-scaling.
 	- RP_RECON_DELTA: the deltaRP method.
 	- RP_RECON_DELTA_OFFLINE: the offline version of the deltaRP method.
-- The thesis document and files used to generate it.
+- The files used to generate the thesis document.
+- The *digital* final version of the thesis.

 I officially started my thesis around 20 November 2017 and will defend my work on 20 July 2018 at 9:30 AM.